Bought a car without a title

 Regulations for getting a title loan vary by state, and lenders must follow the laws in each state where they operate.
 Whether or not you can get a title loan from an out of state lender depends on the laws where you live and the laws where the lender operates.

 Some states have stricter rules than others for title loans, making it harder for a lender to accept a title from another state.
 For example, it’s much easier to get a title loan or registration loan in Arizona, with few lending restrictions, versus California, where most loans have interest rate caps.
+The same is true in Florida and Texas versus Colorado or Pennsylvania, as there’s a good chance you’ll get approved for a title loan in those states if you own a vehicle worth $2,500 or more.

 Proving Residency For A Title Loan In A Different State

-Whether you’re applying for out of state car title loans or trying to work with a lender in your own state, they will probably ask you to prove residency.
+Whether you’re applying for out of state car title loans or trying to work with a lender in your state, they will probably ask you to prove residency.
 Proving residency is a common requirement as you apply for a title loan.
 A lender might ask you for proof of residency to verify your address.

 How Do You Get A Car Title Loan?

-Getting a title loan involves several steps, including out of state title loans if a lender allows them.
+Getting a car title loan involves several steps, including out of state title loans if a lender allows them.

 You’ll have to show the lender your physical title, and if you meet all the criteria, the lender will approve your loan.
 The loan amount you’re approved for is usually a percentage of whatever the appraised value of your vehicle.
 You sign an agreement and give the title to the lender while repaying your auto equity loan or title loan.
 You then agree to repay the loan based on whatever the terms of your agreement are with the lender.
 You get your title back when your loan is paid off.

-The short answer to “Can you get a title loan in a different state?” is that it depends on the lender, where they are, and the state on your title.
+The short answer to “Can you get a title loan in a different state?” depends on the lender, where they are, and the state on your title.
 Some companies will offer these secured loans to customers willing to cross state borders to apply.
 In contrast, others will follow their state regulations and only offer loans to residents within the state.

 If you’re interested in getting a title loan in a different state from where your title originates, we may be able to help at Premier Title Loans.
 You can start applying for a title loan with us online.
 If you have questions about out of state title loans or need more details on the process, contact us at 800-250-6279.